itsnotAZ/absolute-memer/legal/ToS.md

 6. **Changes to Terms**

 The developer reserves the right to modify these Terms at any time.
 Changes will be posted here, and your continued use of the Bot constitutes acceptance of the revised terms.
+We will notify you on the event of a change.

 7. **Termination**